 “Crace, isn’t it?
 Doctor Crace, how can—?”

-“Ignatius Crace, Lady Mont Delon.
-Bring that ointment there.
+“Ignatius Crace, Lady Cornwall.
+If you truly want to help, bring over that ointment there.
 In the blue jar,” he commanded.
 “Please,” he added, self-consciously.

 She obeyed, whilst both Crace and the injured pirate seamen watched her, in disbelief.
 She held the jar out to him for his use, Crace said nothing, only continued staring, as the injured man, Liam—she recalled Liam’s face now as well.
 Plus, he was just “Liam” to her now, they all were, not merely a sailor … nor pirate even, any longer, but a frightened-eyed, injured man needing help, like all the others here.

 “Shall I open it for you?” she queried, and her voice, her gentle questioning manner roused Crace from his stunned reverie.

 “Yes, my lady.
 But, wrap this around you.”